 Then we leave the Guatemalan highlands and head to Guatemala’s beautiful Cobán region, full of jungles, waterfalls, and Maya culture.
 The most famous backpacker hang out is Semuc Champey, near the town of Lanquin (where the hostels are located, thanks to the unreal waterfalls and pools.
 You’ll want at least 3 days here, especially since the journey to/from is tiring.

-Next take an overnight bus to Flores, the gateway to the impressive Mayan ruins of Tikal.
-Flores is a laid-back town and backpacker hang out on the middle of an island in a lake.
-You only need a couple days to visit Tikal, but you can access other Mayan ruins like Yaxha.
+Next, take a bus to Flores, the gateway to the impressive Mayan ruins of Tikal.
+Flores is a laid-back town and backpacker hang out in the middle of an island in a lake.
+You only need a couple of days to visit Tikal, but you can access other Mayan ruins like Yaxha.
 You can also arrange a 5-6 day hiking excursion to the newly discovered El Mirador ruins, which are still being uncovered by archaeologists today!

 After visiting Tikal you can travel onward to Belize or Mexico by bus.
 Otherwise, you need to return to Guatemala City for an international flight.